SpencerVJones/Weather-Web-App/README.md

 - **Emoji Representation:** Weather conditions are visually represented using emojis, making it easy for users to understand the current weather at a glance.

 ## Usage
-- Obtain an API key from OpenWeatherMap and replace 'YOUR_API_KEY' in `index.js` with your API key.
+- Obtain an API key from OpenWeatherMap and replace with the API key in `index.js` with your API key.
 - Open `index.html` in a web browser.
 - Enter the name of the city for which you want to retrieve weather information.
 - Click on the "Enter" button to fetch and display weather data.